All Episodes

 Journalism in America is dead.

-We're not dead though.
+We're not dead, though.

 We're filling the void.

-Listen, we'll see you tonight at nine.
+Listen, we'll see you tonight at 9.

-Have a great great weekend.
+Have a great, great weekend.

 Export Selection